 Once the design is approved by the client, many organizations make the mistake of directly going into the coding, i.e. the programming of the website or software according to the specifications of the design or mock-up.
 By doing so, the very important phase, Technical Specifications, is being skipped.
 Tech Specs specify, according to which principles and rules that the requirements set out in the design should be transferred to a code.
 It is a kind of functional specification that sets out page by page and element by element how a website or software should be coded.

 The creators of Tech Specs are mostly trained software engineers or software managers who are aware of all the challenges of the project throughout the process.
 First of all, they need to know about the client’s pain points and the discussed solutions.
-In addition, the software engineer must be fully conversant with UX/UI (User Expectation/User Interface) and programming.
-He/she has to possess the necessary technical knowledge to be able to outline all the requirements the way they can be implemented 1: 1 into code.
+In addition, the author of the Tech Specs must be fully conversant with UX/UI (User Expectation/User Interface) and programming.
+He/she has to possess the necessary technical knowledge to be able to outline all the requirements the way they can be implemented exactly into code.

 Many companies work without Tech Specs and jump from the mockup/design right into the coding process.
 Such approaches are often observed in organizations where there are none or suboptimal web or software development processes designed.
 On many occasions, these are organizations with little technical knowledge or training.
 Almost all organizations that do not have Tech Specs do also not have a separate development department, or lack of highly skilled professionals such as software engineers or software managers.
 Those who initiate web or software projects without technical specifications often have to struggle with a lot of other challenges, obstacles, and problems throughout the process.
 In the following, I would like to explain the importance and advantages and thus the bundled power of technical specifications.

 Benefits of Tech Specs

 There are a total of 7 key benefits of Tech Specs:

 - Compromises in Coding